dxoverdy/Alpha2MQTT/README.md

 ## A smart home interface for AlphaESS solar and battery inverters.

 ### Supported devices are:
+SMILE5,

+SMILE-B3,

+SMILE-T10,

-SMILE5, SMILE-B3, SMILE-T10, Storion T30.
+Storion T30.

 *Newer models such as the SMILE B3 Plus and others are likely to work too.

 ![Alpha2MQTT](Pics/Normal.jpg)

 Alpha2MQTT (A2M) is a remote control interface for AlphaESS inverters which support Modbus via RS485.

-It allows full remote control of the inverter and can report various information based on repeating schedules of every 10 seconds, every 1 minute, every 5 minutes, every hour and every day.
+It allows full remote control of the inverter (i.e. forcibly charge the battery from the grid on demand / forcibly discharge the battery to the grid on demand / return to normal mode on demand / setting date / time / PV capacity as displayed on the Alpha Cloud / and a lot (A LOT) more) and can report various information based on repeating schedules of every 10 seconds, every 1 minute, every 5 minutes, every hour and every day.

 Communication with Alpha2MQTT is via MQTT and can be driven by home integration solutions such as [Home Assistant](https://www.home-assistant.io/), [Node-Red](https://nodered.org/) and anything else which is MQTT compatible.

-It's designed to run on an ESP8266 microcontroller with a TTL to RS485 module such as the MAX3485.
+It's designed to run on an ESP8266 microcontroller (it was developed on a Wemos D1 mini) with a TTL to RS485 module such as the MAX3485.

 Alpha2MQTT honours 1.23 AlphaESS Modbus documentation: